RaspberryFpc/Raspberry-UDP_audio_receiver/README.md

 The program automatically detects whether packets are being received:

 - If packets arrive → audio is played.
-- If no audio packets, or only silent packets, are received for 5 seconds → audio output stops.
 - For maximum quality, no codec is used – the audio is transmitted uncompressed.
 - This allows for very low latency, making it ideal for real-time transmissions (e.g., monitoring, live audio).
 - A separate settings window is available.